-When it comes to golf cart battery maintenance, one of the most important aspects is the manner in which you keep it charged.
-Batteries are complicated, and there is some legitimate information out there that suggests that keeping batteries plugged in all the time is the right thing to do.
+But when it comes to golf cart battery maintenance, one of the most important aspects is how you keep it charged.
+Batteries are complicated, and some legitimate information suggests that keeping batteries plugged in all the time is the right thing to do.

-Let’s examine the arguments from both sides, and then draw a conclusion about the best way to manage your golf cart battery.
+Let’s examine both sides’ arguments and then conclude about the best way to manage your golf cart battery.

 Oftentimes, especially during winter, golf carts may go months without usage.
 The charge in your battery’s cells will gradually dissipate, which is fine and normal.
 However, if it sits there empty of juice for a prolonged period of time, it may negatively affect the long-term performance of the battery.

-By leaving it plugged in throughout the winter, you can prevent this from happening.
+You can prevent this by leaving it plugged in throughout the winter.
 And theoretically, it’s a good thing to do, provided you have an automatic charger.